Insights

 • Employment of staff and the commitment of others.

-• Expulsion for improper behaviour or horrible performance.
+• Expulsion for improper behaviour or poor performance.

 • Capital expenditure arrangements.